izikeros/blog/content/posts/posts/2022/2022-01-21-how-to-get-most-of-github-copilot-in-2022.md

 ---
-title: How to get most of GitHub Copilot
-date: 2022-01-25
-modified: 2022-01-25
+Category: Howto
+Date: '2022-01-25'
+Image: /images/head/copilot-warp-speed-head.jpg
+Modified: '2023-07-12'
+Slug: how-to-get-most-of-github-copilot
-status: Published
+Status: Published
-tags: github, coding, ai
-summary: This post describes techniques that help to get most accurate suggestions from the GitHub Copilot "Your AI pair programmer".
-For those who never heard of Copilot there is short introduction, if you already know Copilot - you can jump directly to section 4: "How to get most of GitHub Copilot".
+Summary: This post describes techniques that help to get most accurate suggestions from the GitHub Copilot "Your AI pair programmer".
+For those who never heard of Copilot there is short introduction, if you already know Copilot - you can jump directly to section 4 - "How to get most of GitHub Copilot".
-slug: how-to-get-most-of-github-copilot
-category: Howto
+Tags: github, coding, ai
+Title: How to Get Most of GitHub Copilot
+banner: /images/head/copilot-warp-speed-head.jpg
 citation_needed: false
-todo:
+todo: None
-Image: /images/head/copilot-warp-speed-head.jpg
 ---